Edit Drop Down List in Excel (Table of Content)

 - Go to the spreadsheet which has your named ranges.
 Updated the range data (either delete some entries or add some entries instead of the previous ones).

 - The Name Manager window will open.
-Under Name Manager Window, select the named range which you wanted to update.
-Change the reference under Refers to the box by selecting all the entries you want under your drop-down list through Collapse Dialog icon.
-Once done updating as per your requirements, you can close the Name Manager by clicking Close
+Under the Name Manager window, select the named range which you wanted to update.
+Change the reference under Refers to the box by selecting all the entries you want under your drop-down list through the Collapse Dialog icon.
+Once done updating as per your requirements, you can close the Name Manager by clicking Close.

-- You can see the drop-down list associated with your named range (Employee Names Column) is updated (Kofi is replaced by Lalit and Scharlet is replaced by Suhana respectively).
+- You can see the drop-down list associated with your named range (Employee Names Column) is updated (Lalit and Scharlet replace Kofi is replaced by Suhana, respectively).

 Example #3 – Editing a Drop Down List based on the Table Range

-What if the data you are using as a range to create a drop-down list?
+What if the data you are using is a range to create a drop-down list?
 Is it possible to update/edit such data?

 The answer is yes!

 However, there is no conventional way to edit the drop-down list based on a Table Range.
 The reason behind it is, when we use Table as a source/range to a drop-down list, the range gets fixed under Name Manager.

 You can’t edit the range there.
 However, as it is a table, whenever you add entries to the table, the range will be automatically extended to the last row of the table.

 In this way, editing the drop-down list with the table as a source is more user-friendly to edit.
 Just add the elements to the table, and the range will automatically be updated.